heddevanderlugt/MAUI---MPD-Audio-User-Interface/README.md

 # MAUI - MPD Audio User Interface
+## Purpose
 This module let you use any MPD based audio player using your own hardware buttons and/or LCD screen.
 Developed to integrate a Raspberry Audio player in my audioset and reuse the LCD and buttons from a second hand tuner.
 I use Moode Audio but this should work with any MPD based audio setup i.e XBMC/Kodi.

+* All python code
+* Easy configurable using ini file
+* No hard link to Moode audio or other audio players.
+Depends solely on MPD.

 Picture below shows my audio setup, top device is a modified tuner which internals are replaced by a Raspberry PI 3B running Moode Audio.